PayFabric/Portal/PayFabric/Sections/JavaScript SDK.md

 ## Using our Hosted Standalone JavaScript SDK library to start the payment flow

 If the platform that you are attempting to connect to PayFabric and our JavaScript SDK is experiencing some conflicts between the bundled PayFabric JS SDK and your platform, then we have provided a standalone version of the JS SDK.
-This standalone version only includes the PayFabric JavaScript and none of the required depdenencies.
+This standalone version only includes the PayFabric JavaScript and none of the required dependencies.

 **Live Endpoint:** https://www.payfabric.com/Payment/WebGate/Content/bundles/payfabricpayments.v2.standalone.min.js